kentshenlim/Minesweeper-MATLAB/README.md

 - [x] buildAdjacentMineCount: return a matrix, with entry showing number of adjacent mines, to be displayed to player (USED)
 - [x] buildInitialDisplay: initiate current display at the beginning, all 0, 0 means unrevealed, 1 means revealed (USED)
 - [x] getSafeSpotNum: return number of safe cell to be revealed before victory
-- [x] isProceed: return true if okay, return false if lose, executed every time the player make a choice
+- [x] isProceed: return true if okay, return false if lose, executed every time the player make a choice (USED)
-- [x] getZeroPool: this will return a cell array containing the [r,c] of connected zeros of selected cell
+- [x] getZeroPool: this will return a cell array containing the [r,c] of connected zeros of selected cell (USED)
-- [x] getUpdatedDisplay: return a matrix, 0 means closed, 1 means revealed, responding to user's choice, including lose
+- [x] getUpdatedDisplay: return a matrix, 0 means closed, 1 means revealed, responding to user's choice, including lose (USED)

 # Function Stubs Frontend
 - [ ] buildGrid: initiate grid (UNUSED)